s-annam/aksharamala/cmd/akt_converter/README.md

    - Extract historical information from AKT file comments (one line per update).
    - Append this history to the end of the `.aksj` file under a dedicated "history" section.
    - Clearly indicate that this history is sourced from the original AKT file.

+8. **Skip Empty Section**:
+   - Ignore any empty sections and skip to create them.